 I teach my students to recognize the patterns I’ve traded successfully over the years.
-My favorite pattern changes from time to time.
-But I have students trading most, if not all, of the patterns I teach.
+My favorite patterns change from time to time.
+I have students trading most, if not all, of the patterns I teach.

 I’ve written several posts about patterns.
 Here’s what you should do to become familiar with patterns.
 First, check out the following posts on the blog:

-- Penny Stock Chart Patterns (Note: this is Chapter 7 from my Penny Stocking 101 guide.
-Chapters 8 and 9 are also all about patterns.
+- Penny Stock Chart Patterns (Note: this is from my free online penny stock guide.
 Do yourself a favor and start at the beginning.)